White House aide Rob Porter resigns after abuse allegations surface

 “I have worked directly with Rob Porter nearly every day for the last year and the person I know is someone of the highest integrity and exemplary character," she said.
 "Those of us who have the privilege of knowing him are better people because of it.”

+Shah said the president became aware of the allegations Tuesday night and had not been aware that Porter was using a temporary security clearance during his time in the administration.

+“I think it's fair to say that we all could have done better over the last few days in dealing with this situation," he said.

-Before working of the White House, Porter was the chief of staff of Sen. Orrin Hatch, R-Utah.
+Before working at the White House, Porter was the chief of staff of Sen. Orrin Hatch, R-Utah.

 Hatch called the accusations of abuse against Porter a "vile attack" on Tuesday.